 Spiced Chocolate Chunk Cookies

-- Heat the oven to 375F.
-Mix the flour, salt, baking soda, cinnamon, cayenne, and nutmeg together in a bowl and set aside.
+- Mix the flour, salt, baking soda, cinnamon, cayenne, and nutmeg together in a bowl and set aside.

-- Cream together the butter and sugars until light and fluffy (it’ll take a minute or two); add the eggs one at a time, allowing the first one to incorporate before adding the second, and beat until well blended, then mix in the vanilla.
+- Cream together the butter and sugars until light and fluffy in the bowl of an electric mixer (it’ll take a minute or two); add the eggs one at a time, allowing the first one to incorporate before adding the second, and beat until well blended, then mix in the vanilla.

 - Add half of the dry ingredients to the bowl and stir a few times to incorporate, then add the rest of the dry ingredients.
-(Adding in two stages prevents you from getting a cloud of flour to the face when you start the mixer again.)
 Stir the mixture just until the dry ingredients are incorporated, then fold in the chocolate.

-- Use a 1 or 2 teaspoon scoop to drop rounds of cookie dough on to lightly greased, parchment paper, or silpat lined baking sheets approx 2 inches apart.
-NOTE: To test how much the cookie dough will spread in the oven, bake just one or two cookies on a sheet before doing the whole batch.
+- Use a 2 tsp scoop to drop rounds of cookie dough on to a sheet pan lined with a silicone baking mat.
+These cookies spread out a lot so leave at least 2-3" of room between them.
+NOTE: I usually only fit about 6 cookies on a sheet pan.
+To test how much the cookie dough will spread in the oven, you can bake just one or two cookies on a sheet before doing the whole batch.

 - Bake for 8-10 minutes, until lightly browned.
 The centers of the cookies may seem bubbly or not fully set.
 That’s okay!
 They’ll set up when they cool.
 Remove from oven and let cool for 3-5 minutes on the tray before transferring to a wire rack to finish cooling completely.